adikabintang/kolor-di-dinding/os/virtualization.md

 # Virtualization basics

-1. Hypervisor easy definition: software that creates and runs VM
+1. Hypervisor, the easy definition: software that creates and runs VM
    1. Hypervisor is also known as Virtual Machine Monitor (VMM)
 2. Types:
    1. Type 1: for bare metal.
 Example: Xen, KVM